chili-publish/grafx-documentation/docs/CHILI-GraFx/guides/integrations/index.md

 With the access token in hand, you can now include it in the headers or parameters of your API requests to the CHILI GraFx platform.

-Refer to the [platform API](/GraFx-Developers/) documentation to explore the available endpoints, request parameters, and response formats.
+Refer to the [Developer](/GraFx-Developers/) documentation to explore the available endpoints, request parameters, and response formats.

 Leverage the API calls to interact with the CHILI GraFx platform, perform operations such as creating, updating, or retrieving resources, and integrate its capabilities seamlessly into your custom solution.